basedbytes/spoofy/README.md

 - WiFi will briefly disconnect when changing MAC address
 - Some network restrictions or hardware may prevent MAC spoofing
-- System Integrity Protection (SIP) must be enabled for this to work
+- Requires sudo/root privileges for all MAC address changes

 ## Troubleshooting